Avocado and Diabetes: Must-Know Facts About Superfood

 Avocado and Diabetes: Know about the Daily Limits!

-As per the FDA, one serving of medium-sized avocado (i.e. one-fifth of the fruit) gives about 50 calories.
+As per FDA, one serving of medium-size avocado (i.e. one-fifth of the fruit) gives about 50 calories.
 Among regular avocado users, the studies found:

 • lower body weight